onqtam/headjack/src/organizing_information.md

 <!-- # Free-form associations: anything-to-anything -->
 # Show everything related - "Pull that up Jamie"
 ██████████████████████████████████████████████████████████████████

+suppose a story is written by you - wouldn't you want to fact-check it when it is concerning you?

+Pull that up jamie - common knowledge is easier this way - also when networks arent fragmented

+What if we could see the TL;DR for anything? (connected to changing the titles for less clickbait)

 We should be able to see all references & content related to any identity, event/document or entity/concept/noun as a collection of comments, reactions/votes, annotations, redirections and edits/forks which we could organize & filter through the UI.
 Examples: